Animistic Apparatus: A Gathering

 {16} Sim Hoi Ling is an interdisciplinary artist based in Malaysia exploring the human condition in relation to the decayed.
 Her investigation in the geographical qualities of found materials has led her to explore personal emotion-dislocation by using devices such as drawings and sensor circuits in her practice.
 She has exhibited at KLEX and Melaka Art and Performance Festival, among other places.

 {17} Hoi Ling’s online digital media project Fields can be considered a response to her own question; see here.
-The full version of Hoi Ling’s response to our questions can be found here
+The full version of Hoi Ling’s response to our questions can be found here.

 {18} Truong Minh Quý is a filmmaker born in Buon Ma Thuot, Vietnam.
 His films have screened in the Locarno Film Festival, International Film Festival Rotterdam, New York Film Festival, and Busan International Film Festival.
 Lêna Bùi is an artist who works on drawing and video that reflect on ways that intangible aspects of life, such as faith, death, and dreams, influence behavior and perception.